AmaiKinono/puni/README.md

 The biggest one, to me, is `sp-kill-hybrid-sexp` (the equivalent of `puni-kill-line`) is not working in `web-mode`.

-Puni is obvious lacking in functionality compared with smartparens.
+Puni lacks some commands that smartparens has.
 But the advantages are:

 - Puni has simpler architecture and much less code, so it's easier to maintain.
 - Puni contains no language-specific logic, so there'll never be situations